adrienvmartin/Weatherbox/README.md

 ## Weatherbox

 This is a simple app for quickly generating template code for Wikipedia's Weatherbox templates.
-Estimated completion date, October 2019.